shalivan/shalivan.github.io/_posts/PSY/0001-01-01-Perception.md

-more easly we can understood by what it do than by its properties
+- more easily we can understood by what it do than by its properties

-**Humans bad in accepting loses**
+- Humans bad in accepting loses

 # Memory